trepanning-io/docker-aint-a-vm/README.md

 Remember that each container has a separate file system from it's host.
 That literally means there are two copies of `/etc`, `/usr`, `/var`, and so on, one for the host and one for the container.
 Now, the container doesn't have to contain **any** files or directories.
 But it must contain the ones it depends on.

 Python depends on a lot.
 For all practical purposes it depends on a full OS.
 It certainly depends on a lot of system libraries.
-Python 2 and Python 3 rank #1 & #3 for the biggest containers.
-The main reason for this is that the container is based on a "full" OS.
-In this case Alpine 3.7.
+Python 3 and Python 2 rank #1 & #3 for the biggest containers.
+A possible reason for this is that the container is based on a "full" OS.
+You can use `docker run --rm -it size/python:2 bash -l` to take a look at what files are in this container.
+The OS this image is based on is Alpine 3.7.
 How big is that image?

 ```bash
 $ docker images alpine:3.7